Prag8855/aab/content/docs/010250-antrag-auf-vergabe-einer-steuerlichen-id.md

 English_term: Tax ID application form
 German_document: documents/010250-Antrag-auf-Vergabe-einer-steuerlichen-Identifikationsnummer-für-nicht-meldepflichtige-Personen-durch-das-Finanzamt-Deutsch.pdf
 English_document: documents/010250-Antrag-auf-Vergabe-einer-steuerlichen-Identifikationsnummer-für-nicht-meldepflichtige-Personen-durch-das-Finanzamt-English.pdf
 Description: Use this form to get a tax ID without an Anmeldung.
-It comes with an English translation.
+This form is for people who can't register their address, or who don't live in Germany.
 Date_created: 2022-12-21
 Related_guides:
     guides/german-tax-id-steuernummer.md